JnyJny/GameOfLife/README.md

 Pro with a 2.8Ghz i7, 16G of memory and NVIDIA graphics).

-The algorithm is O((alive+neighbors) x 2) where normally alive << total number of cells and neighbors is bounded by [0,alive*8].
+The algorithm is O((alive+neighbors) x 2) where normally alive << total number of cells and neighbors is bounded by [0,alive x 8].
 I think, my algorithm analysis is admittedly rusty.

 [1]: https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life